International Academy of Digital Arts and Sciences: Lovie Awards

 The Lovie award winners get press coverage from leading media such as the Huffington Post, BBC, The Sunday Times among many others.
 The 2022 winner list included social media fame Khaby Lame and Jaap Haartsen among others.

 Anthem Awards

 In 2021, The Webby Awards launched the brand new Anthem Awards to celebrate purpose & mission-driven work from people, companies and organizations worldwide, across seven core purposes: Diversity, Equity & Inclusion; Education, Art & Culture; Health; Human & Civil Rights; Humanitarian Action & Services; Responsible Technology; and Sustainability, Environment & Climate.

 The Inaugural Anthem Awards presented Special Achievement Awards to a group of individuals who have dedicated their lives, platform or work to bring attention to some of the most important issues of our time.
-This list included members such as Jane Goodall, professional tennis player Naomi Osaka, comedian and film maker Adam McKay and American Soccer player Megan Rapinoe.
+This list included members such as Jane Goodall, professional tennis player Naomi Osaka, comedian and filmmaker Adam McKay and American Soccer player Megan Rapinoe.